Pruthvi2808/loan-default-analysis-dashboard/README.md

 ## 📌 Project Overview

-The Loan Default Analysis Dashboard is an interactive Business Intelligence solution developed using Power BI, SQL Server, Power Query, DAX, and Microsoft Excel.
-The project analyzes 255,347 loan records across 19 attributes to evaluate loan performance, borrower demographics, credit risk, and default trends through interactive dashboards, data visualization, and KPI-driven reporting.
+The Loan Default Analysis Dashboard is an interactive Business Intelligence solution built using Power BI, SQL, Power Query, DAX, and Microsoft Excel.
+The project analyzes 255,347 loan records across 19 attributes to evaluate loan performance, borrower demographics, credit risk, and default trends through interactive dashboards and KPI-driven reporting.

 ---

 # 🎯 Problem Statement

 Financial institutions generate large volumes of loan data that require continuous analysis to understand borrower behavior, monitor loan performance, and identify potential default trends.
-Manual analysis is time-consuming and often fails to provide timely business insights.
+Manual analysis is time-consuming and often fails to provide timely insights.

-This dashboard addresses these challenges by providing an interactive platform to analyze:
+This dashboard addresses that by providing an interactive platform to analyze:

 * Loan Distribution
 * Borrower Demographics